*Hosting unavailable until summertime 2020*

 The name of this place was given by the venerable Ashin Nagadipa, abbot of the mystical and esteemed Burmese Buddhist monastery Kyaik Htee Tsaung.
-Although in its infancy, there is faith that Thuwannabhumi Deepa will manifest its auspicious name - a place where there is the light of hope and happiness born from truth and the refinement of mind and bodily conduct.
+Although in its infancy, there is faith that Thuwannabhumi Deepa “Light of the Golden Land” will manifest its auspicious name - a place where there is the light of hope and happiness born from truth and the refinement of mind and bodily conduct.

 I am building a meditation center and monastery in the mountains of Northern Thailand.
 It is firmly rooted in the great lesson of the man who became the Buddha Gautama over 2,500 years ago.
 It is nestled in lush jungles that rise amidst the ancient slopes of rich soil pouring into the stream marking the foremost border of the land.
-It is a special place deeply connected with the spirit of nature, offering tranquility and a refuge from a clamorous society.
-Its purpose is to offer visitors the chance to be more than onions.
+I find it is a special place deeply connected with the spirit of nature, offering tranquility and a refuge from a clamorous society.
+Its purpose is to offer visitors the chance to practice the Buddha’s teachings according to my teacher’s example.

 It is the way of this place that practitioners have the space to develop inner tranquility and discover the fruits of truth within themselves.
 Therefore it is important that we allow each other this sanctity of being, and not impose our view and will on others.
 It is also important that visitors respect that the teachings of the Buddha are the way of this place, and that they are careful not to misrepresent them to others here.
 Those who wish to come to teach and heal others will find that their purpose does not align with the purpose of this refuge.
-Here we learn to heal and teach ourselves, and to gently be with others as friends walking the same path.
-However, there are many alternatives in Thailand that are intended to accommodate teachers and healers.
+Here we learn to heal and teach ourselves according to the Buddha’s guidelines, and to gently be with others as friends walking the same path.
+The standard for being a teacher at the Burmese monastery Kyaik Htee Tsaung is very high.
+Until this level of exceptional mastery is reached, one is not considered a teacher there nor here.
+This includes myself, although I can share some basic principles of practice that will do for a stay.

-I am a 28 year old Irish man living in Thailand.
-I have been studying and practicing the Buddhist path for several years now with some success.
+I am a young Irish man living in Thailand.
+I have been studying and practicing the Buddhist path for several years with success, thanks to the guidance of my teachers.
 I have ordained as a temporary monk in Myanmar several times and have a close relationship with a venerable abbot and monastery there.
-The mediation centre was named by this abbot and is encouraged by him.
+The mediation centre was named by this abbot and is supported by him.

-Currently, my father in law lives on the land.
+Currently, my father in law and I live on the land.
 He is a Buddhist monk living a simple life.
 He enjoys growing fruit, veg, and flowers.

 The land is a spiritual refuge and so certain rules strictly apply, being the five precepts, abstinence from all sexual activity, and abstaining from the eating of meat and eggs.
 The five precepts are: